Pioneering Posse Alum Makes History at Ithaca College, Leads College Track

-Before becoming a renowned professor of psychology and the president of Ithaca College, Shirley grew up in the Sunset Park neighborhood of Brooklyn, the only girl in a traditional, Dominican immigrant family.
+Before becoming President and CEO of the national nonprofit College Track and President Emerita at Ithaca College, Shirley M. Collado grew up in the Sunset Park neighborhood of Brooklyn, the only girl in a traditional, Dominican immigrant family.

 Her father was a taxi driver, her mother a garment factory worker.
 Shirley spent much of her adolescence taking care of her two younger brothers and working at a local pharmacy to contribute to the household.